 We are not big breakfast eaters.
-Yes, we both know, it is the most important meal of the day.
+We know it is the most important meal of the day.
 We just don’t have time, during the week.
-Yes, we both know, we should make the time.
+We know we should make the time.
 Sometimes, we don’t do the things we should do or the things that we know are good for us.
-A reminder to slow down.
-Right?
-This recipe for Corned Beef Sweet Potato Hash has changed our bad breakfast habits.
+A reminder to slow down, right?
+This recipe for Corned Beef Sweet Potato Hash has us thinking about changing our bad breakfast habits.

-When we do make time for breakfast at home, it is usually a weekend, and for some reason, we have time; no errands, nowhere to be, no bike rides schedules.
-Time to linger in bed, drinking coffee, reading the news, maybe watching a little TV, maybe …. (okay, keeping it clean; but, real).
-We get a little itching for some waffles or eggs, and make it happen.
-Simple.
+When we do make time for breakfast at home, it is usually a weekend, when we have time; no errands, nowhere to be, no bike rides schedules.
+Time to linger in bed, drinking coffee, reading the news, maybe watching a little TV or just enjoying the day.
+We usually get a little itching for some waffles or eggs after a couple cups of coffee, then we make it happen.

-Last Sunday, it was rainy out, cold, and we had nowhere to be, until later in the day.
-There were hot lattes to be made, and sipped.
-There was a big, orange, sweet potato sitting on the counter next to her little cousin, Russet, and there was some left over corned beef in the fridge.
-Only one thing was left to do …. fire up the frying pan.
+Last Sunday, it was rainy out, cold, and we had nowhere to be.
+There were hot lattes to be made and sipped.
+There was a big, orange, sweet potato sitting on the counter next to her little cousin, Russet, and there was some leftover corned beef in the fridge.
+Only one thing was left to do was to fire up the frying pan.

 Corned Beef Sweet Potato Hash

 1 large sweet potato, peeled and cut into fourths

 1 medium russet, peeled and cut into fourths